oseph/ortfolio/README.md

 Found here is an empty ortFolio template and a very minimal running example.

-* To see a live version of the minimal running example, [go here](https://www.holinaty.com/ortfolio-demo).
+* To see a minimal running example, [go here](https://www.holinaty.com/ortfolio-demo)
-* For a more fleshed out (and slightly modified) ortFolio site in action, [see my personal website](https://www.holinaty.com).
+* or [check out this list of websites](ORTFOLIOFANS.md) to see more examples of ortFolio in action

 **Requires**: PHP 7+ (which is pretty standard these days)